Confusion over travel insurance and residency questions

 What if you are not legally living in this country?

 What about those not currently living in their country of citizenship/but also are residing illegally (politically) in the country they are in now?
-The insurance company does not care about legal status/illegal aliens, but only about where claims might be submitted.
-So illegal aliens can buy and use international health insurance without worrying about questions regarding political status.
+The insurance company does not care about legal status/unpapered or undocumented immigrants, but only about where claims might be submitted.
+So “illegal aliens” (we dislike that term) can buy and use international health insurance without worrying about questions regarding political status.

 Two additional things to know about travel insurance and residency / citizenship: